ccdxc/sw/nic/sdk/platform/mputrace/README.md

         - /nic/conf/gen/mpu_prog_info.json file from the naples device 2 Generate captrace.syms symbol file in container (from /sw/nic dir).
         - sdk/platform/mputrace/captrace.py gen_syms --pipeline=<pipeline>
-            - <pipeline> can be iris or apollo
+            - <pipeline> can be iris or apollo or artemis or gft
         - this will generate captrace.syms in nic/
     2 Run captrace.py script on the binary with mpu_prog_info.conf and captrace.syms files